Vishnusimha/VigilCamPrivacyPolicy/vigilcam_privacypolicy.md

 - Default storage: Recordings are saved in the app's private external storage directories (e.g., `Android/data/<package>/files/Movies`).
 - Publish to gallery: If you choose to publish a recording, the app copies the file to your device's gallery (MediaStore) so it is visible to other apps on your device.
 - Delete: Delete recordings using the in-app UI.
 To remove all app data, uninstall the app from your device (this removes app-scoped files).
 If you published a recording to the gallery, delete it from the gallery as well.

+- Delete: Delete recordings using the in-app UI.
+To remove all app data, uninstall the app from your device (this removes app-scoped files).
+If you published a recording to the gallery, delete it from the gallery as well.

+- Retention: Recordings remain on your device until you delete them.
+Uninstalling the app removes app-scoped files; if you published a recording to the gallery, that copy remains until you delete it from the gallery.
+- Temporary files: The app may create temporary files during recording; these are removed when a recording is finalized or when the app's cache is cleared.

 ---